Former Iran Hostage Killed in Crash

 Malcolm Kalp, 63, was pronounced dead at the scene Sunday after his pickup truck apparently was rear-ended by another driver, state police Trooper David Paine said.
 Kalp apparently lost control and the truck rolled over, Paine said.

-Kalp said he tried to escape three times, and was beaten and held in solitary confinement for 374 days as a result.
+Kalp said he tried to escape three times, and was beaten and held in solitary confinement for more than a year as a result.
 His captors accused him of being a CIA spy.
+He was one of 52 hostages to remain in captivity for 444 days.

 Kalp, a Boston native, remained bitter and unforgiving almost two decades after his release.